Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Setup

-where a scalar field $\phi$ non-minimally couples to both the Ricci scalar $R$ and the GB invariant $\mathcal{G}=R^{2}-4R_{\mu\nu}R^{\mu\nu}+R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}$ by $f(\phi)$, $\beta$ is a dimensionless parameter.
+where a scalar field $\phi$ non-minimally couples to both the Ricci scalar $R$ and GB invariant $\mathcal{G}=R^{2}-4R_{\mu\nu}R^{\mu\nu}+R_{\mu\nu\alpha\beta}R^{\mu\nu\alpha\beta}$ by $f(\phi)$; $\beta$ is a dimensionless parameter.
 The BBH is a solution if $f(0)=0$, $\frac{df}{d\phi}(0)=0$.
-The positive and sufficient large $\frac{d^{2}f}{d\phi^{2}}(0) \mathcal{G}$ can trigger a tachyonic instability and spontaneously scalarize the BBH.
-It was found that at the linear level the coupling between a scalar field and the Ricci scalar can have significant influence on the black hole scalarization \citep{ Ventagli:2020rnx,Antoniou:2021zoy,Antoniou:2022agj}.
-Here we discuss for the first time the fully nonlinear evolution, examine the crucial influence of the scalar-Ricci coupling on the scalarization and its effect on the hyperbolicity of equations of motion.
+The positive and sufficiently large $\frac{d^{2}f}{d\phi^{2}}(0) \mathcal{G}$ can trigger tachyonic instability and spontaneously scalarize the BBH.
+Many studies observed that at the linear level, the coupling between a scalar field and the Ricci scalar can considerably influence BH scalarization \citep{ Ventagli:2020rnx,Antoniou:2021zoy,Antoniou:2022agj}.
+We discuss the fully nonlinear evolution for the first time and examine the crucial influence of SR coupling on the dynamics and the hyperbolicity of the equations of motion (EOMs).
 We focus on the coupling function

-where $\lambda,\kappa$ are coupling strength parameters.
-It satisfies $\frac{d^{2}f}{d\phi^{2}}(0)=0$ so that the BBH does not suffer linear tachyonic instability.
-However, we will show that the BBH becomes unstable against large scalar perturbation and evolves into the SBH.
+where $\lambda,\kappa$ represent coupling parameters.
+It satisfies $\frac{d^{2}f}{d\phi^{2}}(0)=0$ so that the BBH does not suffer from linear tachyonic instability.
+However, we will show that the BBH becomes unstable against large scalar perturbation and evolves into an SBH.
+We have also examined alternative coupling functions, as discussed in \cite{Doneva:2021tvn}, and have observed similar dynamic critical behaviors.